argosnothing/nixos-config/modules/README.md

 ### packages
 * Derivations that I need to build as part of my system configuration.
 ### bundles
-* Module bundles that act as system presets.
+* Module bundles that act as system presets, or simply extended configuration on top of a window manager so it does not polute my host module imports.
   * `modules.nixos.base`
     * Critically important stuff that each host should at least have
+  * `modules.nixos.niri-bundle`
+    * Niri bundle of my current fav niri setup
 ### utility
 * This is mostly just house keeping stuff, and meta related things like helper libraries.
 ### +hostname